Andrew Johnston (singer): One Voice

-Hiatus and 2010s

 In September 2009, Johnston announced that he would be taking a year off from singing as his voice had broken, changing him to a tenor.
 He had previously performed as a treble.
 He said "the tutors at [the Royal Northern College of Music] said they'll be able to train my voice up again.
 It's the same as it ever was, just deeper".
 Johnston's voice then changed from a tenor to a baritone.
 After remaining out of the spotlight for two years, he joined the National Youth Choir.
 In 2011, he was awarded a Royal School of Church Music Gold medal; public performances that year included a charitable concert, alongside organists John Bromley and Tony Green, at St Paul's Church, Helsby in November.

+Adulthood

 In September 2013, Johnston began to study for a Bachelor of Music degree at the Royal Northern College of Music, under the tutelage of Jeff Lawton, who had previously tutored him at the Junior College.
 He immediately joined the college's Chamber Choir and the Manchester Cathedral choir, but said that he intended to still sing with the Carlisle Cathedral choir where possible.
 While a student, Johnston's singing was adversely affected by a broken nose, the result of an unprovoked attack in a Carlisle nightclub on New Year's Day, 2014.
+He completed a degree in opera studies in 2017.
+He began working full time as a roofer, but continued to have singing lessons, aiming for an opera career, and was subsequently awarded a scholarship to study at the Royal Academy of Music, which he joined in 2019.

+Johnston appeared before Westminster Magistrates' Court in 2022 charged with three sexual offences, dating to between November 2019 and March 2020, while he was studying at the Royal Academy.
+Johnston was released on bail.
+Appearing in Southwark Crown Court on 7 September 2022 for a pre-trial hearing, Johnston denied two charges of rape and one charge of sexual assault.
+The trial commenced on 24 April 2025, with Johnston maintaining his innocence.
+On 8 May 2025, after two days of jury deliberation, Johnston was cleared of all charges.
+He told the court he had "never sung a note" since the allegations were made against him.

 Personal life

 Johnston's family home is in Stanwix, Carlisle.
 His mother, Morag Brannock, worked for the Office for National Statistics before giving up her job to support her son's career.
 Prior to his Britain's Got Talent appearances, he attended Trinity School, and later received tuition from a personal tutor.
 Johnston said that he "had a lot of support from local people when ... taking part in Britain's Got Talent", and was given a civic award for outstanding achievement by Carlisle City Council in March 2009.

 Johnston's interests include jujitsu, in which he has a black belt.
 The Carlisle newspaper News and Star reported in September 2012 that Johnston had become the youngest person in the world to be granted a licence to teach the sport.

-In 2019, Johnstone said that he had been working full-time as a roofer since 2017.

-Rape charges

-Johnstone appeared before Westminster Magistrates' Court in 2022 charged with three sexual offences, including two charges of rape, dating between November 2019 and March 2020.
-Johnstone did not enter any pleas, with the case being sent on for a pre-trial hearing on 7 September 2022.